Please click on a Subject header to view documents about those topics.

 Our curriculum is progressive, providing opportunities for learners to revisit, build on and strengthen knowledge and skills they have previously learned.
 Learning is divided into units of textiles, structures, mechanical and electrical systems and nutrition/food technology.
 Through each unit, learners also develop and apply the skills of investigating, designing, making and evaluating their products.

-Design and Technology will be taught in all year groups, in blocks of approximately 6 lessons, three times a year – usually alternating with the teaching of Art and Design.
+Design and Technology will be taught in all year groups, in blocks of approximately 6 lessons, three times a year – usually alternating with the teaching of Art.

 Design and Technology learning in the Early Years: